ravikanagpal/N-gram_Language_Models/README.md

 When there is no optional argument passed, the program exits by displaying a message "No optional argument passed.
 Pass an optional argument to choose a model to run. "

 ---

-# 4. Design Discussions

--   We discussed the problem and identified that we need to do data preprocessing by adding unknown tokens and start and end tokens.
--   For selection of the vocabulary we chose the second option where we do not have any pre-defined vocab and should built it using the training tokens.
--   We brainstormed the data structure to be used for the deleted interpolation as we found it a bit complex than the other two algorithms.
--   We used google colab notebook to do the practice work of running the models with different parameters of the N.
--   We agreed amongst us that we will look at the accuracy as scoring metrics for the different models and to compare them.
-We also used average perplexity to compare Laplace and deleted interpolation model.